-The established practice of day time teams progressing referrals received before the EDT Start time will continue.
+The established practice of day time teams progressing referrals received before the EDT start time will continue.
 (Also referred to in Child Protection Procedures).
-Calls should not be transferred over to EDT at 17.00, Social Work and Admin staff in the day teams should first establish the above three handover protocol points.
+Cases should not be transferred over to EDT at 17.00, Social Work and Admin staff in the day steams should first establish the above three handover protocol points.

 However EDT staff will be sensitive to daytime staff working hours and the progress of a referral with a view to giving appropriate support as priorities allow.
 The above consideration will also be applied to those cases open to staff where an emergency arises in the final fifteen minutes before daytime closing.

-Therefore it is the responsibility of the day time workers / teams to establish contingencies and to have identified safety plans in relation to known risks and crisis situations, to ensure there is a mechanism of some responsible person contacting EDT if it is deemed that a vulnerable child person is at risk of harm.
+It is the responsibility of the day time workers / teams to establish contingencies and to have identified safety plans in relation to known risks and crisis situations.

 The impact of this working protocol will be reviewed regularly.

 The appropriate use of Police Protection is clearly outlined in the Children Act 1989 section 46.
 Requests to the police should not be made merely on the basis that it is quicker and easier.

 Where there is a history of concern and the view is that a legal order is necessary it is appropriate to make an application for an Emergency Protection Order (section 44) or Interim Care Order (section 38).